gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 # To train Word2Vec, pass in directory to the processed file you want to use and directory to save path.
 rnngen.word2vec('dir_to_processed_file', 'dir_to_save_embeddings')

-# To train model, pass in directory to the processed file(same as in word2vec), and specify the word2vec embeddings in emb_dir.
+# To train model, pass in directory to the processed file(same as in word2vec), and
+# specify the word2vec embeddings in emb_dir.
-# If you set use_word2vec=False, sparse vectors will be used instead. (which are slow, boring and creates low quality generating)
+# If you set use_word2vec=False, sparse vectors will be used instead. (which are slow and boring)
 # The default emb_dir is SIMPSONS_EMBEDDINGS
 rnngen.generate('dir_to_processed_file',  use_word2vec=True, emb_dir='dir_to_embeddings')

-#Example of full usage using datasets.BOOKS (rnngen/resources/datasets/)
+#Example of full usage using datasets.BOOKS (which is './rnngen/resources/datasets/books.txt')

+rnngen.pre_process(datasets.BOOKS, 'processed_text')

+rnngen.word2vec('processed_text', 'word_embeddings')

+rnngen.generate('processed_text', emb_dir='word_embeddings')
 ```
 ## Important parameters in setupvariables.py